teller-protocol/bloom-api/README.md

 ## Bloom Api

 This server accepts webhooks from Bloom API.
+It stores the request data in mongoDB and sends an email.

 #### Prerequisites